Mario Cravo Neto, Los Angeles, 1995

 About the Author

-She lived in Brazil for ten years, then moved to Los Angeles, and currently is based in New York.
+Shorr lived in Brazil for ten years, then moved to Los Angeles, and now is based in New York.

-She is married to writer/film maker John Perkins.
+She is married to writer/film maker John Perkins, has three children and six grandchildren.